tantaihaha4487/DamageIndicator/README.md

 # DamageIndicator

-DamageIndicator is a Spigot/Paper plugin that displays damage dealt to entities a.
+DamageIndicator is a Paper plugin that displays damage dealt to entities a.
 This provides a visual representation of combat feedback, enhancing the player experience on your survival server.

 ## Features